Learn how to empower and transform the lives of those in need

 A completed bachelor's degree in any discipline with a credit or higher average.

+This course has an early closing date to submit applications by 30th April of every year.
 Domestic applicants must apply through the Universities Admissions Centre (UAC) http://www.uac.edu.au/postgraduate/

 Admission to this course is competitive.
 Applications will be assessed on the basis of academic merit and the number of available places.